roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-02 ****** byStoryTeller07© He stood up, still a little shaky from the unfamiliar exertion.
+He stood up, still a little shaky from the unfamiliar exertion.
 "Stand maid," he told it.
 "Sit in the chair," he added.
 It seemed confused and disorientated but managed to slump down into his games consul chair.

  He wondered if he had used up the last of its energy reserves so worked quickly.
 He needed to look at the security programming for it was outdated therefore more easily broken into.
 Once he had the algorithms they could be used to hack the mark two games consol; if the rumours were correct.